praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

 Recall                  : Train - 1.0000 ,  Val - 1.0000 ,  Test - 0.7950

 This is a case of overfitting.
-The model architecture and other model parameterss along with the dataset and its preprocessing need to studied.
+The model architecture and other model parameters along with the dataset and its preprocessing need to studied.
 This model should not be deployed in production
 ```